-A Passaic County woman stole more than $83,000 between December 2013 and November 2015 from the dental office where she worked in Hackettstown, police report.
+A Passaic County woman was convicted for stealing more than $83,000 between December 2013 and November 2015 from the dental office where she worked in Hackettstown.

 Angelica Rodriguez, of Totowa, New Jersey, wrote unauthorized checks and made unauthorized credit card transactions to her personal account valued at a total of $83,477.12 while she worked at Skylands Dental, 117 Grand Ave., town police said.

 No patient accounts, files or personal information were impacted, police said.

 She was also wanted on a $1,000 criminal warrant out of Paterson Municipal Court, police said.

 A listed phone number wasn’t available for Rodriguez.